takluyver/jupyter_docker_kernels/README.rst

-This is experimental, to work with a branch not yet merged in jupyter_client.
+This is experimental, to work with jupyter_kernel_mgmt.

 You will need docker set up.
 Build a tagged docker image with the Dockerfile in this repo, by running::